Learn more about how a burning sensation in legs could be a sign of venous disease.

 What if you have a warm feeling in your lower leg that comes and goes?

-If you’re experiencing a burning sensation in your legs while lying down, this can be a sign of DVT as well.
-A DVT is also known as deep vein thrombosis and can lead to an even more serious condition, pulmonary embolism (PE).
+An intermittent burning sensation in the calf or a burning sensation in your legs while lying down can be a sign of DVT or Deep Vein Thrombosis.
+DVT can lead to an even more serious condition, pulmonary embolism (PE).
 A PE is when the blood clot travels to your lungs, which can be life-threatening.

 If you’re experiencing any of these symptoms, it’s best to see a doctor as soon as possible so they can examine you and provide treatment.